devopsdays/devopsdays-web/content/events/2023-denver/propose.md

 <ol>
   <li><strong><em>A 30-minute talk</em></strong> presented during the conference, usually in the mornings.</li>
   <li><strong><em>An Ignite talk</em></strong> presented during the <a href="/pages/ignite-talks-format">Ignite sessions</a> (scheduling varies).
 These are 5 minutes slots with slides changing every 15 seconds (20 slides total).</li>
+  <li><strong><em>Open Space</em></strong>: If you'd like to lead a group discussion during the attendee-suggested <a href="/pages/open-space-format">Open Space</a> breakout sessions, it is not necessary to propose it ahead of time.
+Those topics are suggested in person at the conference.
+If you'd like to demo your product or service, you should <a href="../sponsor">sponsor the event</a> and demo it at your table.
 </ol>

 <hr>